Stetsed/archiso-zfs/README.md

 - zfs-utils, which gives the utils to interact with zfs such as "zpool" and "zfs"
 - Gum, not needed but I use it in my config so I add it.

+## WARNING

+By default this config add my ssh public key, to change this go to airrootfs/root/.ssh/authorized_keys

 ## How to build

 Run the build.sh script which first checks if the archiso command is available if not it install archiso and then builds the ISO.